International recruitment

 Two men in discussion, one gesturing and the other holding a tablet in a modern office setting.

-Our focus is sector specific, role generic.
+Our focus is sector specific, role agnostic.
 Using executive search and recruitment services, we recruit all roles within an organisation – from country directors, campaign managers and fundraisers, to social workers, team managers and database assistants.

 In the Asia Pacific and internationally, we are particularly experienced in the recruitment of country and regional leadership, program management, technical and thematic experts, emergency response, communications, training, research, advocacy and campaigns strategist roles and fundraising/philanthropy roles.